Egor-Skriptunoff/pure_lua_alert/README.md

 ---
 ### Installation
-   Just copy "alert.lua" to folder where Lua modules are stored on your machine.
+   Just copy `alert.lua` to folder where Lua modules are stored on your machine.

 ---
 ### Known problems:
-* Symbol width on Windows with Multi-Byte-Character-Set locales (such as CJK).
+1. Problem with symbol width on Windows with Multi-Byte-Character-Set locales (such as CJK).
    Currently, `alert()` is unable to distinguish between full-width and half-width characters in CMD.EXE console output.
    So, "geometry beautifier" may give wrong text layout and/or incorrect window dimensions.
    Bugreports with screenshots are welcome.